Abhi-mishra998/trend/monitoring/README.md

 # Monitoring Setup

-This directory contains the monitoring configuration for the Trend App using Prometheus and Grafana.
+This directory contains monitoring configuration files for the Trend App using Prometheus and Grafana.

+## Current Status

+**✅ Monitoring Already Installed on Jenkins EC2**

+- Prometheus and Grafana are already running
+- Grafana password: `abhi abhi`
+- Username: `admin`

 ## Components